 1 – Check Yourself for Possible Injuries

 Check and make sure you are not injured from the car accident.
 If you are injured, call 911 and ask for help.
-If other people are nearby, ask for help from them.
-Try to not move until emergency responders show up at the scene to help you.
-However, if the vehicle smells like fuel, smoking, or is on fire, then move to a safer location.
+If other people are nearby, ask them for help.
+Try not to move until emergency responders show up at the scene to help you.
+However, if the vehicle smells like fuel, is smoking, or is on fire, move to a safer location.

 2 – Check your passengers for possible injuries

-Check and make sure your passengers are ok.
-If one of your passengers is injured, call 911 and let them know you were in a car accident and you have an injured passenger in the vehicle.
-Try to not move the passengers, but make them comfortable until emergency responders arrive.
-If the vehicle is leaking fuel, catching on fire or smoking, then have your injured passenger(s) get out of the vehicle and move away.
+Check and make sure your passengers are okay.
+If one of your passengers is injured, call 911 and let them know you were in a car accident and that you have an injured passenger in the vehicle.
+Try not to move the passengers, but make them comfortable until emergency responders arrive.
+If the vehicle is leaking fuel, catching on fire, or smoking, then have your injured passenger(s) get out of the vehicle and move away.
 If people are nearby, ask for help.

 3 – Move to a safe area from the accident

-If the vehicle is leaking fuel, smoking, or if it has caught on fire; it’s important to move away from the vehicle for your safety and your passengers (if any).
+If the vehicle is leaking fuel, smoking, or has caught on fire, it’s important to move away from it for your safety and that of your passengers (if any).
 Move away from the road and onto the sidewalk.

 4 – Call 911 for help

 As mentioned earlier, make sure you call 911 to at least report the accident.
-A police officer will show up and an accident report will be filled out and the accident scene will be documented in the police report.
-In some situations, the police might not show up or deny your request if it is on private property.
-You can still go to the police station and have a report filled out.
-This will help your insurance claim and your attorney if there are any injuries and major property damage.
+A police officer will show up, an accident report will be filled out, and the accident scene will be documented in the police report.
+Sometimes, the police might not show up or deny your request if it is on private property.
+You can still go to the police station and have a report filed.
+This will help your insurance claim and your attorney if injuries and significant property damage occur.

 5 – Wait for the emergency responders and police

-If you’re not in any immediate danger, you can stay in your vehicle and wait for emergency responders and help.
+If you’re not in immediate danger, you can stay in your vehicle and wait for emergency responders and help.
 If you have a first aid kit and road flares, you can use those to attend to the situation.
-Make sure you also push your hazard lights button so other drivers can see your vehicle.
+Ensure you also push your hazard lights button so other drivers can see your vehicle.
 This will also help the police and emergency crew spot your vehicle.

 6 – Exchange Driver Information

-Whenever you are involved in a car accident, it’s very important that you get all of the information about the people and vehicles involved.
-If possible, write down with a pen and paper, or on your mobile phone the following information from the other driver(s):
+Whenever you are involved in a car accident, you must get all the information about the people and vehicles involved.
+If possible, write down with a pen and paper, or on your mobile phone, the following information from the other driver(s):

-• VIN number of the vehicle.
-Usually on the lower left front windshield and/or on the inside of the driver’s door.
+- VIN of the vehicle.
+Usually on the lower left front windshield and/or inside the driver’s door.

 Use your mobile phone to take photos of all the information if it helps speed up the process.
-Sometimes the other drivers will try to not give you any information, so it’s important to act fast and snap photos of as much information as possible, such as the vehicle license plate, VIN number on the bottom left front windshield, etc.
+Sometimes the other drivers will try not to give you any information, so it’s essential to act fast and snap photos of as much information as possible, such as the vehicle license plate, VIN on the bottom left front windshield, etc.

 7 – Take Photos and Video of the Vehicle Accident

-Take as many photos as you can of the accident scene from different angles and get all of the vehicles involved.
-You can also document a video of the accident scene as it can help describe the scene.
-If you have a dashcam, then this can help determine who is at fault and will help prevent any false claims that someone might make on how the accident happened.
-Save all of the video data and keep it for your insurance company and your attorney.
+Take as many photos as possible of the accident scene from different angles and get all the vehicles involved.
+You can also document a video of the accident scene, as it can help describe the scene.
+Having a dashcam can help determine who is at fault and help prevent any false claims that someone might make about how the accident happened.
+Save all the video data and keep it for your insurance company and attorney.

 What photos should I take of the car accident scene?